JvanKatwijk/qt-dab/README.md

 ![6.8](/res/read_me/scan-widget.png?raw=true)

- * With *single scan* a listing is produced of (the contents of) all ensembled ecountered (see the picture above);
+ * With *single scan* a listing is produced of (the contents of) all ensembled encountered (see the picture above);
  * With *scan to data* scanning starts and continues until a channel is detected that carries DAB data (or scanning is stopped by touching the *stop* button).
- * With *scan continuously* a single line is shown for each ensemble enountered, and - as the name suggests - scanning goes on until stopped ny the user.
+ * With *scan continuously* a single line is shown for each ensemble encountered, and - as the name suggests - scanning goes on until stopped by the user.

 To allow *skipping* given channels when scanning, Qt-DAB supports the notion of a *scantable*, in which channels can be marked for skipping.
 Next to a default scantable - which is stored in the users ".ini" file,